maiska/qubes-doc.rtd/user/templates/templates.rst

 You can also use ``qvm-template`` to upgrade or reinstall templates.

-Repo definitions are stored in ``/etc/qubes/repo-templates`` and associated keys in ``/etc/qubes/repo-templates/keys``.
+Repository (repo) definitions are stored in dom0 in ``/etc/qubes/repo-templates`` and associated keys in ``/etc/qubes/repo-templates/keys``.
 There are additional repos for testing releases and community templates.
 To temporarily enable any of these repos, use the ``--enablerepo=<repo-name>`` option.
 E.g. :

 .. code:: bash